PostHog/posthog.com/contents/apps/airbyte-export/docs.md

 - Persons
 - Trends

-For more information, please check [Airbyte's integration documentation](https://docs.airbyte.com/integrations/sources/posthog/).
+For more info, please check [Airbyte's integration documentation](https://docs.airbyte.com/integrations/sources/posthog/).

 ### Where can I find out more?

 Check [PostHog's API documentation](https://posthog.com/docs/api) for more information on pulling and pushing data from/to our API.
 Further information about Airbyte's connector is available in [Airbyte's integration documentation](https://docs.airbyte.com/integrations/sources/posthog/).

+### Who maintains this app?

+This app is maintained by Airbyte.
+For more information, check [Airbyte's integration documentation](https://docs.airbyte.com/integrations/sources/posthog/).

 ### What if I have feedback on this app?